MelkoCollective/CDL_2020/Project_4_Ising_Annealer/README.md

 [Business_Application.md](./Business_Application.md) file.
 - Do not directly upload your video file (or any other large files) to the repository.
 Instead, provide a link e.g. to a YouTube video, or a Google Drive file.
 - Include a file contributions.md that lists the contributions of each group member.

+Task 3:
+In the notebook [Task 3]('./Task_3.ipynb') we explore using Monte Carlo simulation to olve the Ising model as applied to the Hydrogen molecule.
+This class has been written so that any dimension of Ising Hamiltonan can be passed to it, meaning that we can solve any classically tractable chemical Hamiltonian using this method.
+We have used Monte Carlo sampling to  find the ground state energy and spin configuration for the Hydrogen molecule at a variety of bond distances This, wen applied to larger molcules is a useful input into commercial applications such as drug or catalyst discovery.

+Challenge 4:
+In the [Challenge 4 notebook ]('./Challenge_4_Ising_Graph_Partition.ipynb') we have Hamiltonian which describes the graph partition problem.
+In yhe Graph partition problem we age given an input graph and asked to find two equally-sized independent graphs.
+That means splitting the graph in to two equally sized sets of nodes with the fewest connections between the two subsets.
+THis is an extremely inportant problem to solve, as it splits hard intractable graph problems (such as the travelling salesman or Max-Cut) into two smaller problems which can be solved on classical or quantum hardware.
+For example, this calssical sub routine can be used to find graphs which fit onto current quantum hardware, which would be otherwise unsolvable given the number of qubits currently available, allowing us to accelerate the time needed to solve graph problems leveraging quantum hardware.